tcjcodes/nutritional-therapy-site/src/content/services/index.md

 ---
 ### Free 20 minute Consultation for Functional Nutrition

+\*Not sure where to start?

+~Book a free 20 minute consultation

-In our initial session, we assess your current health baseline and discuss your health and wellness concerns, goals, and priorities.
-This consultation includes a comprehensive health assessment, dietary review, and online nutritional assessment questionnaire.
+Together let's identify and assess your current health baseline and discuss your health and wellness concern and goals.
+This consultation will help identify the deficiency and imbalances with the goal of gently guiding individuals back on the path to health.

 ### Initial Consultation